hone1er/autoClassCheck-in/README.md

 ![](images/path.PNG)

 - Setup task scheduler to run program at the beginning of class.
-I had mine run 10 minutes after class starts to account for being late

 - First create a new task
 ![](images/createtask.PNG)